Brown Butter Hummingbird Cake

 - Bake on the middle rack of the oven for 40-45 minutes, or until the cake is golden brown and a toothpick inserted into the center comes out clean.
-Cool for 10 minutes on a wire rack, then run a knife around the edges and center of the cake carefully, and invert on the wire rack to cool completely out of the pan.
+Cool for about 30 minutes on a wire rack, then run a knife around the edges and center of the cake carefully, and invert onto the wire rack to cool completely out of the pan.

 - Place the cooled cake on a serving plate.
 Pour or spoon the glaze over the top carefully.
 Top with toasted, chopped pecans and coconut flakes.
 Enjoy!